4lejandrito/next-plausible/README.md

 })
 ```

 This will load the script from `/yoursubdirectory/js/scriptName.js` and fetch it from `http://example.com/js/script.js`.

+**Note:** If you are self hosting plausible, you need to set `customDomain` to your instance otherwise no data will be sent.

 ### Send Custom Events